Automattic/jetpack/to-test.md

 - Try to view a Business Blocks block that was created before the update; is it still displayed nicely?
 - When adding a new block, are the opening hours displayed nicely?

+#### Memberships

+Following feedback from our Beta testers (thank you!), we've made several changes to the Memberships block.
+If you have a paid plan on your testing site, we'd recommend that you give the block another try, and let us know of any issues you may find when creating a button:
+- What's the button creation process like?
+- Can you personalize the button?

+If you don't have a paid plan on your site, try adding the block and go through the flow of upgrading your site; do things work as expected?

 ### Tiled Galleries

 We've made some changes to the editing experience when creating Tiled Galleries in the block editor.
 To test those changes, try the following: